Yoyoshix/Number_Generation/super_lucky_palindrome/README.md

  \
 This is the reason I'll try to work on a v4 that will store digits in array and process calculus from there. \
 That way I'll remain exact on my results to the cost of some longer executions.

+22h45 : 17 March 2019 \
+v4 is done \
+Algorithm is done \
+Everything is done and complete \
+I never expected the algorithm to be this fast.
+It's really incredible.
+Thanks python to have no limits of digits with your integers \